-The Hearing Officer will determine the appropriate sanction in the event that the respondent is found responsible for violating Olin's Sexual Misconduct Policy.
-The determination will be in writing and shared simultaneously with the Parties as detailed in the Written Determination and Notification clause above.
+The Hearing Officer will determine the appropriate sanction(s) in the event that the respondent is found responsible for violating the College's policy prohibiting Title IX Sexual Harassment or another implicated policy.
+The determination will be in writing and will be shared simultaneously with the parties as detailed in the Written Determination and Notification section above.